Why are Butter (CME) Prices so high?

 What are the short-term drivers of Butter (CME) prices?

-Over the 1 Month horizon the outlook is moderately bearish due to drivers such as: - EWMA-based technical analysis - Short term price trends - China 300 Index Br(None) The top contrary drivers for the 1 Month horizon are: - Long term price trends - TIPS Spread
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - Long term price trends - EWMA-based technical analysis - Germany GDP Growth - Movements in the Euro Br(None) The top contrary drivers for the 1 Month horizon are: - Short term price trends

 What are the long-term drivers of Butter (CME) prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - Movements in the Euro Br(None) The top contrary drivers for the 1 Year horizon are: - Long term price trends - EWMA-based technical analysis
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Seasonality trends for the prediction month of year - Movements in the Euro Br(None) The top contrary drivers for the 1 Year horizon are: - Long term price trends - Seasonality trends for the prediction week of year - EWMA-based technical analysis

 Will the price of Butter (CME) go up?